Delhi WCD official booked for sexually assaulting minor | Law-Order

 - India

-The accused had allegedly sexually assaulted his friend's daughter several times between November 2020 and January 2021, a senior police officer said.
+Responding to the allegation against the official, the Delhi government said the accused is a Deputy Director in the state Women and Child Development (WCD) department, adding that ''the sternest possible action should be taken against him'' in case the official is found guilty.

+''He (the accused) is a Deputy Director in the WCD Department.
+Since an FIR has been lodged in the alleged matter, Law should take its course.
+Delhi Government is sensitive in regard to such serious matters of women's safety and child abuse.
+If he has committed any such reprehensible act, then the sternest possible action should be taken against him,'' the government said in a statement.

-The matter came to light only when the girl, who is now in Class 12, recently narrated the incident to a counsellor at a hospital where she was admitted following an anxiety attack, the officer said.
+The official's wife has also been charged in the case for giving the girl medicines to terminate the pregnancy, the police said.
+The matter involving the official and his wife came to light when the girl, who is now in Class 12, recently narrated the incident to a counsellor at a hospital where she was admitted following an anxiety attack, the police officer said.

 The girl was staying with the accused and his family at their house after her father passed away on October 1, 2020.
 The accused used this opportunity to allegedly sexually assault her several times, the officer added.